 Some people would think that being an IT coordinator, teacher, librarian, wife, mother and grandmother would be enough to fill your days – yet somehow Tricia still finds the time to write.
 Inspired to create local history stories for the children she taught, Tricia honed her writing skills via courses, classes and lots of practice.
 While awaiting the publication of those early children's books she began dabbling with an adult short story for a writing competition with a rural theme.
 The short story became a full length novel and went on to become the first of her rural romances.

 Tricia likes to create convincing characters in realistic situations.
 Her novels always have a rural setting and explore themes particular to Australian country life, which of course include romance - where would we be without a little romance in our lives!
-She is currently working on her next rural romance.
+Her latest book, Riverboat Point, is her sixth rural romance.

 As for parachuting – she’s done that too.
 There’s something special about jumping out of a plane high over Queenstown, New Zealand.
 What a view!